 Yoga and mindfulness is very popular in this beautiful, peaceful environment.
 A combination of trekking, yoga and mindfulness is popular on multi day excursions.
 Purna Yoga & Treks runs highly recommended yoga trekking tours.

 There are several yoga classes being offered in Pokhara, book a morning class for a great way to start your day!

-The Annapurna Mountains offer a range of spectacular treks ranging from one day to multiple weeks and multiple altitudes up to the incredible Thorong La Pass extending over 5200 meters or hardcore climbs over 7000m!
+The Annapurna Mountains offer a range of spectacular treks ranging from one day to multiple weeks and multiple altitudes up to the incredible Thorong La Pass at over 5200 meters or even some hardcore climbs over 7000m!
 These treks are easily reached from Pokhara and all permits and transport can easily be organised here.
 We used Pokhara as a base and did multiple treks from here, it was a great place to relax between trekking missions.

-The Panchase Trek is a fantastic trek of medium difficulty.
+The Panchase trek is a fantastic trek of medium difficulty.
 It only takes 3 days to hike the 44km, it is great that you don’t need to organize transport to the starting point since you start walking in Pokhara from your hotel walking past the World Peace Pagoda on the way!

-The Annapurna circuit is one of the hikes with the most spectacular and varied views we have done around the world.
+The Annapurna circuit trek is one of the hikes with the most spectacular and varied views we have done around the world.
 This amazing 15 day hike took us through spectacular scenery while trekking through every possible climate zone.
 We started of in tropical conditions with hot rainy days walking through forests to heavy snow and negative temperatures slowly making our way over Thorong La Pass 5200m above sea level.

 Pokhara Restaurants and Cafés